x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/address-books/address-lists/create-global-address-list.md

 For detailed syntax and parameter information, see [New-GlobalAddressList](https://technet.microsoft.com/library/9349a281-f92f-40f9-bf29-2a2e138c2783.aspx).

-### Use the Shell create a GAL using a recipient filter
+### Use Exchange Online PowerShell create a GAL using a recipient filter

 This example creates a GAL named GAL_AgencyA that includes recipients for which the  _CustomAttribute15_ parameter has a value of `AgencyA`.

 ```
 New-GlobalAddressList -Name "GAL_AgencyA" -RecipientFilter {CustomAttribute15 -like "AgencyA"}